Scotty Baesler

-Henry Scott Baesler (born July 9, 1941) is an American Democratic politician and former Representative for the 6th district in the Commonwealth of Kentucky, including Lexington, Richmond, and Georgetown.
-He served as the Mayor of Lexington from 1982 to 1993, and in the U.S. House of Representatives from 1993 to 1999.
-Former Representative Baesler's core policies stemmed from Government Operations and Politics, Economics and Public Finance, Education, Agriculture and Food and more.
-HIs most notable pieces of legislation include the proposed amendment of the H.R.
-3769 (105th): Fairness for Working Families Act, H.R.
-3867 (105th): LEAF Act, and the H.R.
-4860: (105th) National Domestic Violence Victim Notification Act.
+Henry Scott Baesler (born July 9, 1941) is an American Democratic politician from the Commonwealth of Kentucky.
+He served as mayor of Lexington from 1982 to 1993, and in the United States House of Representatives from 1993 to 1999, representing the 6th district, including the cities of Lexington, Richmond, and Georgetown.

+Baesler's core policies stemmed from government operations and politics, economics and public finance, education, agriculture and food and more.
+His most notable pieces of legislation include a proposed amendment of H.R.
+3769 (105th): the Fairness for Working Families Act, H.R.
+3867 (105th): the LEAF Act, and H.R.
+4860: (105th): the National Domestic Violence Victim Notification Act.

 Life

-Baesler was born in Lexington, Kentucky.
-He graduated from the University of Kentucky in 1963 with a degree in accounting, later earning a J.D. degree in 1966.
-While at the university, Baesler played basketball as the team captain in 1963 under legendary coach, Adolph Rupp.
-Over his final two seasons, Baesler maintained a per game average of 10.3 points, 4 rebounds, 3 assists, while shooting 83% from the foul line.
+Born in Lexington, Kentucky, Baesler graduated from the University of Kentucky in 1963 with a degree in accounting, later earning a J.D. degree in 1966.
+While at the university, Baesler played basketball under legendary coach Adolph Rupp; he was team captain in 1963.
+Over his final two seasons, Baesler had a per-game average of 10.3 points, 4 rebounds, 3 assists, while shooting 83% from the foul line.

 Baesler practiced law following college while working on his family's tobacco farm.
-This later became one of his own policy focuses in his political career, being the only U.S. Representative to have also been a tobacco farmer.
+This became one of his policy focuses in his political career, being the only U.S. representative to have also been a tobacco farmer.

-Scotty married Alice Baesler, a fellow University of Kentucky graduate, in 1963 with their marriage lasting 60 years until her death in 2023.
+He married Alice Dudley, a fellow University of Kentucky graduate, in 1963 with their marriage lasting 60 years until her death in 2023.
 Scotty and Alice had two children, Dudley Scott and Ashley Baesler.
 Baesler identifies as an Independent Christian and moderate politician.